 For example, an Alarm can be configured to trip when a measured level reaches a particular point AND the velocity of flow has slowed to another measurement.
 This might indicate that something downstream is blocking the normal evacuation of the fluid being observed.
 A Notification can be set just for the measured level, to tell you when level is rising but the velocity of flow is still within normal range.
 This could indicate that there is just a lot of fluid being move through this location at that particular time.

-In Map View, the alarm status of a Site is represented by the color of the Site's icon (seen as a 'dot' on your map):
+In Map View, the alarm status of a site is represented by the color of the site's icon:

 About site icons

 The table below describes each site icon, in order of severity / importance.

 Zooming out on your FlowWorks map causes site icons to cluster.
 The color of a clustered icon will take the same color as the site within the cluster that is in need of the most attention.

 For example, if you have four sites in close proximity and the most urgent site of the four is colored orange (site is in a notification state), then the clustered icon will also appear orange, when you zoom-out.